Hackingzone/airgeddon/CONTRIBUTING.md

 2. Respect the **tab indentation**, code style and the **UTF-8** format.
 3. Use **LF** (Unix) line break type (not CR or CRLF).
 4. Use [Shellcheck] to search for errors and warnings on code.
 (Thanks [xtonousou] for the tip :wink:)
-5. Increase the version numbers in `airgeddon.sh` and in [README] to the new version that the script represents.
+5. Increase the version numbers in `airgeddon.sh` and in [Readme] to the new version that the script represents.
 The versioning scheme we use is *X.YZ*.
 Where:
   - *X* is a major release with a new menu (e.g. WPS menu)
   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
   - *Z* is a minor release with new bug fixes, small modifications or code improvements
 6. Update the date on `airgeddon.sh` under shebang, if appropriate.
-7. Direct push to [master] is not allowed.
+7. Direct push to [Master] is not allowed.
 Pull Requests require revision and approvement.

 *Be sure to merge the latest from "upstream" before making a pull request!*